nash-io/nash-protocol/README.md

   * publicKey is used to verify signatures.
   * secretKey is the "master key" used to sign stuff and to generate mnemonic.

+  Uses crypto-browserify/randombytes which polyfills node crypto.

   Spec: SIGGEN()
-  Implemented in: bitcoinjs/bip39
  */
-getEntropy = () => { publicKey: string, secretKey: string }
+getEntropy = () => { publicKey: Buffer, secretKey: Buffer }

 /*
   Converts entropy to wordlist.
 We can supply our own wordlist for i18n.
   This is not an encryption, it's a simple mapping.

-  Implemented in: bitcoinjs/bip39
+  Uses bitcoinjs/bip39 implementation.
  */
-secretKeyToMnemonic = (secretKey: string, wordlist: object = ENGLISH) => Array<string>
+secretKeyToMnemonic = (secretKey: Buffer) => Array<string>

 /*
   Creates the master seed which is the foundation of all wallet secret keys.
   Use PBKDF2.
-Takes an optional passphrase as a salt.

-  Implemented in: bitcoinjs/bip39
+  Uses bitcoinjs/bip39 implementation.
  */
-mnemonicToMasterSeed = (mnemonic: Array<string>, passphrase?: string) => string
+mnemonicToMasterSeed = (mnemonic: Array<string>) => Buffer

 /*
   Hashes user password using scrypt with parameters N = 16384, r = 8, p = 1.

   Spec: SCRYPT()

+  Uses scrypt-js implementation.
  */
-hashPassword = (password: string) => string
+hashPassword = (password: string) => Promise<Buffer>

 /*
   Derives two symmetric secret keys from password via HKDF.
-Uses NEXAuth||U as salt.
+Uses user ID as salt.
-  For now, NEXAuth will be the email.
-  Either receives hashed password as argument, or calls hashPassword() internally.
-  * authKey is stored server side as the login password.
+  * authKey is stored server side for use in authentication
-  * encryptionKey is used as the encryption key?
+  * encryptionKey is used to encrypt the secret key

+  Uses futoin-hkdf implementation.

   Spec: HKDF()
-  TODO: what's NEXAuth||U?
  */
-getSKeysFromPassword = (password: string, salt: string) => { authKey: string, encryptionKey: string }
+getHKDFKeysFromPassword = (password: string, salt: string) => Promise<{ authKey: Buffer, encryptionKey: Buffer }>

 /*
-  Encrypts master key using Uek as encryption key.
+  Encrypts master key using encryptionKey.
 Uses AEAD.
 Reversible.

   aead is stored server-side.

+  Uses crypto-browserify/browserify-aes implementation, which polyfills Node `crypto`.

   Spec: ENC(), DEC()
-  TODO: some stuff about nonce, tag, etc. needs fleshing out.
  */
-type aead = {
+interface AEAD = {
-  encryptedSecretKey: string
+  encryptedSecretKey: Buffer
-  nonce: unknown
+  nonce: Buffer
-  tag: unknown
+  tag: Buffer
 }
-encryptSecretKey = (encryptionKey: string, secretKey: string) => aead decryptSecretKey = (encryptionKey: string, aead: aead) => string | Error
+encryptSecretKey = (encryptionKey: Buffer, secretKey: Buffer) => AEAD decryptSecretKey = (encryptionKey: Buffer, aead: AEAD) => Promise<Buffer>

 /*
   TODO: very unclear on this!
-What is verifySig used for?
+Not yet implemented
  */
 type sig = unknown
-sign = (secretKey: string, x: aead) => sig verifySig = (publicKey: string, x: aead, signature: sig) => boolean
+sign = (secretKey: Buffer, x: AEAD) => sig verifySig = (publicKey: Buffer, x: AEAD, signature: sig) => boolean

 /*
   Regenerates mnemonic.
 Because the only information the user has is their